 The first variation of $J$ is given by

-The primary focus of our optimization routine is to minimize the function $J$ (Eq. (\ref{costfuncadjoint})) subject to constraints.
+The primary focus of the optimization routine is to minimize the function $J$ (Eq. (\ref{costfuncadjoint})) subject to constraints.
 The gradient of $J$ is obtained using the adjoint method algorithm as mentioned in (Section \ref{Adjointalgo}).
 The model $M(\cdot)$ used for forward dynamics represents the discretization for the ROM to reduce computational complexity.
+The pruning of weights mentioned in the final step of Figure~\ref{datsapproach} is necessary because interior point methods, as discussed in \cite{nocedalbook}, typically converge to solutions in the vicinity of the optimum rather than achieving exact sparsity.
+The threshold-based pruning ensures that the final solution exhibits the desired sparse structure by setting near-zero weights to exactly zero.
 If we consider the optimization problem without the non-linear constraint, we can observe that the search space for our objective function described in (Eq. \ref{costfuncadjoint}) can be made closed by using the substitution ($\bar{\gamma} = \gamma^+ - \gamma^-$, $\vert\vert \bar{\gamma} \vert\vert_1 = \mathbf{1}^T \gamma^+ + \mathbf{1}^T \gamma^-$), where $\gamma^+$ represents the positive entries in $\gamma$, 0 elsewhere and $\gamma^-$ represents the negative entries in $\gamma$ and 0 elsewhere.
-So the objective function and the constraints are continuous.
-So we have an optimization problem as described below,
+The objective function and the constraints are continuous after this substitution.
+Hence, we encounter an optimization problem outlined as follows: